player400/pi/pi_vm/readme.txt

 -.gitignore - git ignore
 /example_executables - folder containing example code to run on the emulator
-	-readme.txt - details about the example code (including the file structure) -example_program.hex - Hexadecimal file with a program calculating the Fibonacci sequence -example_program.bin - Binary file with a program calculating the Fibonacci sequence -example_program.dec - Decimal file with a program calculating the Fibonacci sequence -ControllerInterface.h - Class responsible for interacting between the user and the emulated machine.
+	-readme.txt - details about the example code (including the file structure) /4-bit
+		-example_program.hex - Hexadecimal file with a program calculating the Fibonacci sequence -example_program.bin - Binary file with a program calculating the Fibonacci sequence -example_program.dec - Decimal file with a program calculating the Fibonacci sequence -is_odd.bin - Binary file with a program deciding if a number is odd /8-bit
+		-hello_world.hex - Hexadecimal file with a program sending Hello, world! to output -ControllerInterface.h - Class responsible for interacting between the user and the emulated machine.
 -main.cpp - main function that sets everything up -ProgramArgumentProcessing.h - Code for parsing command line program arguments